Catocala allusa Hulst, 1884

 This species can usually be recognized from other Catocala by its medium size (for the genus), mottled dark brownish gray forewing with darker smudge at the reniform spot and sinuous black postmedial line that is thick at the connection to the subreniform spot, and the orange-red hindwing.
 It is most similar to Catocala californica, which usually occurs further east in our region.
 C. californica has a more homogeneous forewing with less conspicous dark lines and a less orange hindwing.
 Catocala semirelicta occurs with C. allusa, is similar in size, is darker blackish gray without brownish casts, and has stronger contrast between the ground color and the paler whitish areas on the forewing.
 C. semirelicta typically has a pale blue subterminal line unlike the light gray line in C. allusa.

-Allusa was relegated to a subspecies of Catocala faustina by Gall & Hawks (2010) based on sympatry in the Northwest and similar larvae.
-Catocala allusa is now considered to be conspecific with cleopatra, with the latter as a California subspecies of the former (L. Gall, personal communication 2021).
-In our region C. allusa is found west of the Cascades whereas C. faustina occurs east of the mountains.
+Allusa was relegated to a subspecies of Catocala faustina by Gall & Hawks (2010) based on sympatry in the Northwest and similar larvae, and this is how these names are treated in the latest North American checklist (Pohl & Nanz 2023).
+Although not published yet, Catocala allusa is considered to be conspecific with Catocala cleopatra Strecker by scientists working on a forthcoming Catocala revision (L. Gall, personal communication 2021), and C. faustina is a distinct species.
+The PNW Moths site will continue to use C. allusa as the name of the Pacific Northwest species until these changes are published.
+In our region C. allusa is mostly found west of the Cascades whereas C. faustina occurs east of the mountains.
 The hindwing of C. allusa has an orange tint than that of C. faustina and appears lighter as a result, despite the fact that C. allusa is a much darker moth otherwise.

 The type locality of Catocala allusa Hulst is Washington Territory.